Sternum Cracking… How Bad Does It Hurt After Heart Valve Surgery?

 By Adam Pick on February 27, 2007

 Ahh yes… The good ole’ sternum cracking question.
 I’ve received this question a number of times from friends and family following my surgery.
-As you can read in my story, I had the Ross Procedure.
+As you can read in my story, I had the Ross Operation performed.

 Unfortunately, my cardiothoracic surgeon, Dr. Vaughn Starnes (USC), could not use a minimally invasive procedure considering he needed direct access to my defective aortic valve which was suffering from aortic stenosis and regurgitation.
 My congenital bicuspid valve had become very calcified during my 34 years of life prior to the surgery.

 In any case, Dr. Starnes needed to perform a median sternotomy to perform the valve replacement.
 So you know, median sternotomy is a type of surgical procedure in which a vertical incision is made along the sternum, after which the sternum itself is “cracked”.
 This procedure provides access to the heart and lungs for surgical procedures such as heart transplants, corrective surgery for congenital heart defects including heart valve replacements.